 Here is the guide on how to set this up: https://help.mews.com/en/articles/4244338-set-up-city-tax

-How to set up the automated reports for the German fiscal registry can be found here: https://help.mews.com/en/articles/4476760-automate-reports-for-the-german-fiscal-registry
+Instructions for how to set up the automated reports for the German fiscal registry can be found here: https://help.mews.com/en/articles/4476760-automate-reports-for-the-german-fiscal-registry

 To date, no Cloud-TSE is certified in Germany and many Hardware-TSEs are also not certified.
 This is because certification has proved more complex than was originally expected.
 All German states have announced the new 31st March 2021 deadline and provided qualification requirements.

-More information can be found at https://kassensichv.com/
+More information can be found here: https://kassensichv.com/

-7. Are there any tourism reports required?
+7. Are tourism reports required?

 Hotels need to report statistical data every month to the local office for statistics.